 The informal procedure will be used in minor cases of misconduct or unsatisfactory performance.
-In such an event the employee’s manager or a director of the Company will discuss the matter with the employee with the intention of making clear in what way the employee failed to meet required standards of performance or conduct and provide the employee with an opportunity to improve.
+In such an event, the employee’s manager or a Director of the company will discuss the matter with the employee, with the intention of making clear in what way the employee has failed to meet required standards of performance or conduct, and provide the employee with an opportunity to improve.

-If an employee fails to meet standards of performance or conduct or the employee commits an act of gross misconduct (see Appendices 2 & 3 for examples of general and gross misconduct) then the Company may take formal disciplinary proceedings as described below.
+If an employee fails to meet standards of performance or conduct, or the employee commits an act of gross misconduct (see Appendices 2 and 3 for examples of general and gross misconduct) then the company may take formal disciplinary proceedings as described below.
 There is no requirement for a verbal warning to be issued prior to formal disciplinary proceedings being instigated.

-The first stage of the formal disciplinary procedure is a written statement by the Company to the employee providing details of the alleged case of misconduct or poor performance.
+The first stage of the formal disciplinary procedure is a written statement by the company to the employee, providing details of the alleged case of misconduct or poor performance.
 The statement will also advise the employee of a date on which a formal hearing will take place to discuss the matter in detail.
 The employee has the right to be accompanied by a work colleague and is entitled to receive copies of any documents which will be produced at the meeting.
-Where possible the time and location of the meeting should be agreed by the employee and the Company will make every effort to ensure that these are acceptable to the employee and allow time for adequate preparation.
+Where possible, the time and location of the meeting should be agreed by the employee; the company will make every effort to ensure that these are acceptable to the employee and allow time for adequate preparation.

-If it is concluded from the meeting that the employee has been performing at an unsatisfactory level and failing to meet the Company’s expectations the Company will issue a written statement to the employee which will include, as appropriate, the performance targets that are not being met, the improvement required from the employee, timescales and a date on which the performance will be re-evaluated.
-On issue of this statement the employee will be advised that it is a First Written Warning and further failures to meet performance targets may result in a Final Written Warning or dismissal.
-A copy of the statement will be kept in the employee’s file for twelve months and will be disregarded for disciplinary purposes after that time.
+If it is concluded from the meeting that the employee has been performing at an unsatisfactory level and failing to meet the company’s expectations, the company will issue a written statement to the employee.
+This will include, as appropriate, the performance targets that are not being met, the improvement required from the employee, timescales and a date on which the performance will be re-evaluated.
+On issue of this statement, the employee will be advised that it is a first written warning and further failures to meet performance targets may result in a final written warning or dismissal.
+A copy of the statement will be kept in the employee’s file for 12 months and will be disregarded for disciplinary purposes after that time.

-If it is concluded at the meeting that the employee is guilty of misconduct then the Company will issue a written statement to the employee detailing the situation.
-The statement will explain the nature of the misconduct followed by the change of behaviour required.
-When the statement is issued the employee will be advised that this is the first stage of a disciplinary action and further incidents of misconduct may result in a Final Written Warning or dismissal.
+If it is concluded at the meeting that the employee is guilty of misconduct, then the company will issue a written statement to the employee detailing the situation.
+The statement will explain the nature of the misconduct, followed by the change of behaviour required.
+When the statement is issued, the employee will be advised that this is the first stage of a disciplinary action, and that further incidents of misconduct may result in a final written warning or dismissal.
 The employee will be advised of his/her right to appeal against the decision.
-A copy of the statement will be kept in the employee’s file for twelve months and will be disregarded for disciplinary purposes after that time.
+A copy of the statement will be kept in the employee’s file for 12 months and will be disregarded for disciplinary purposes after that time.

-If there is a recurrence of poor performance or misconduct within twelve months or when an incident of misconduct has had or will have a serious negative effect on the Company’s business the employee may be issued with a Final Written Warning.
-The Final Written Warning may be issued only after a formal hearing has been conducted between the Company and the employee.
-Where possible the meeting will be arranged at a time and location convenient for the employee.
+If there is a recurrence of poor performance or misconduct within 12 months or when an incident of misconduct has had or will have a serious negative effect on the company’s business, the employee may be issued with a final written warning.
+The final written warning may be issued, only after a formal hearing has been conducted between the company and the employee.
+Where possible, the meeting will be arranged at a time and location convenient for the employee.

 The Managing Director will write to the employee with details of the alleged misconduct or performance failures that may result in dismissal or disciplinary action.
 The written statement will include a time and location for a formal hearing to investigate the allegations.

 The employee has the right to be accompanied by a work colleague.
-Reasonable arrangements will be made by the Company to ensure that the employee and his or her colleague (if any) can attend the hearing without too much difficulty and the employee should take all reasonable steps to attend.
-Reasonable time will be also given to the employee to allow any preparation that may be required.
-Following completion of the hearing the Managing Director will issue a written statement advising the employee of the actions that will be taken by the Company as well as the employee’s right to appeal the decision.
+Reasonable arrangements will be made by the company to ensure that the employee and his or her colleague (if any) can attend the hearing without too much difficulty, and the employee should take all reasonable steps to attend.
+Reasonable time will be also given to the employee to allow for any preparation that may be required.
+Following completion of the hearing, the Managing Director will issue a written statement advising the employee of the actions that will be taken by the company, as well as the employee’s right to appeal the decision.

-If the employee is unable to attend the hearing another reasonable date will be scheduled no later than five working days after the original date.
-If the employee does not attend on the second date fixed the law considers the dismissal or disciplinary procedure to have been fully exercised and the Company may take action to implement dismissal or disciplinary measures.
+If the employee is unable to attend the hearing, another reasonable date will be scheduled, no later than five working days after the original date.
+If the employee does not attend on the arranged second date, the law considers the dismissal or disciplinary procedure to have been fully exercised and the company may take action to implement dismissal or disciplinary measures.